plot_bar draws bar charts that

 are computed from scratch.
 Otherwise, the existing

-population popu
+population popu is shown.

-By default, plot_bar
+By default, plot_bar uses current frequencies

-(i.e., rounded or not rounded, depending on the value of round
+(i.e., rounded or not rounded, depending on the value of round)

 as bar heights, rather than using exact probabilities to

-scale bar heights (i.e., default scaling is scale = "f"
+scale bar heights (i.e., default scaling is scale = "f").

-Using the option scale = "p"
+Using the option scale = "p" scales bar heights

 by probabilities (e.g., showing bars for non-natural frequencies